 Finally, scrub your toilet with your toilet brush – the mess will come off easily after being soaked in vinegar.

-How to clean the toilet tank
+How to clean a toilet cistern

 Did you know bacteria can grow inside your water tank, especially if you live in an area with hard water?
 Dirt, grime and bacteria can cause bad smells, corrode the gaskets and even plug up your toilet, so it’s important to keep the inside of your toilet and the water in it clean.